Credit CardsArticles

 Some credit card issuers send out checks to their customers with exclusive offers.
 These promotional checks can be used to consolidate debt, pay for car repairs, improve your home or pay individuals.

-In some cases, promotional checks offer a 0% interest rate for one year or longer.
-These checks may offer better terms than a standard cash advance transaction, such as lower fees or no interest for a period of time.
+In some cases, promotional checks offer a 0% or lower interest rate for one year or longer.
+These checks may offer better terms than a standard cash advance transaction, but be sure you know the interest rate that applies if you still owe a balance when the promotional period is over.

 Credit card charge